VT-Intrinsic: Physics-based Decomposition of Reflectance and Shading using

 However, measuring the absorbed heat from light requires capturing thermal transients with a calibrated video under controlled illumination, which is expensive for general application.

-What can we do with a single thermal image?
+What can we do with the absorbed heat?

 theory_1